 So which is better?
 BBA in Accounting or BS in Accounting?

-Both are great, and it all depends on your goals.
+Both of these degree programs are great, and it all depends on your goals and intended career paths.
 If you are all-in on accounting, then the BS is probably the choice for you.
-It’s heavily accounting-focused and will provide you with the in-depth understanding necessary to excel as an accountant.
-The BBA provides you with greater flexibility in terms of how you function in a business setting.
-You learn essential management skills that can help you flourish in your career.
-You sacrifice some accounting knowledge but still take enough courses to, in most cases, qualify for the CPA exam after earning your master’s degree in accounting.
-It comes with the cost that it may not qualify you for the licensure exam in all states, even with the master’s, which can be a bit of an inconvenience in a time when it’s so common to move between states for jobs.
-So in the end, it all comes down to you, and what you want.
-I hope this article has provided some useful information that will help you make the right choice between the two degree programs: a Bachelor of Business Administration degree in Accounting or BS in Accounting.
+It’s heavily accounting-focused.
+Plus, it will provide you with the in-depth understanding necessary to excel as an accountant.
+The Bachelor of Business Administration degree provides you with greater flexibility in terms of how you function in a business setting.
+It includes courses related to essential management skills that can help you flourish in your career.
+You sacrifice some accounting knowledge.
+But you will still take enough courses to qualify for the CPA exam after earning your master’s degree in accounting.
+It comes with the cost that it may not qualify you for the licensure exam in all states, even with the master’s.
+This can be a bit of an inconvenience in a time when it’s so common to move between states for jobs.
+So in the end, it all comes down to you, and what you want in terms of career opportunities.
+Hopefully, this informative article will help you make the right choice between the two degree programs: a Bachelor of Business Administration degree in Accounting or BS in Accounting.